 - Data Science Specialization — JHU (Coursera)

-This program really strikes a balance between the breadth and depth of its specialization using R language.
+This program really strikes a balance between the breadth and depth of its specialization using the R language.
 Prior knowledge of programming is required to attend this program and you need to have a good grip over Algebra, Calculus and Linear Algebra

 Course Duration: 11 months